babel/website/website/versioned_docs/version-7.0.0/plugin-transform-typescript.md

 - `--esModuleInterop`
   This is the default behavior of Babel when transpiling ECMAScript modules.
 - `--experimentalDecorators`
   This option enables support for the "legacy" decorator proposal.
-You can enable it in Babel using the `@babel/plugin-proposal-decorators` plugin, altought there are some minor differences.
+You can enable it in Babel using the `@babel/plugin-proposal-decorators` plugin, although there are some minor differences.
   ```js
   module.exports = {
     plugins: [